Master of Arts in Diakonia

 Program Goals

-• Diaconal leadership training.
+• Diaconal spirituality; and

 Admission Requirements